PujithaKakumanu/Crop-Yield-Prediction/README.md

 ## Overview

 This project implements an end-to-end **machine learning regression model** to predict crop yield using real-world agricultural and environmental data.
-The solution focuses on **data preprocessing, model selection, evaluation, and reasoning**, as required for an AI/ML Engineer role.
+The solution focuses on **data preprocessing, model selection, evaluation, and reasoning**.

-This project was developed as part of a **campus recruitment assignment**.

 ---